mbuczko/cerber-roles/README.md

 # Roles and permissions

-This simple library fills in the gap between OAuth2 scopes and role-based access control, as OAuth2 specification does not explain directly how OAuth scopes translate into roles and permissions.
+This simple library tries to fill in the gap between OAuth2 authorization and role-based access control.

-This code has been separated from [Cerber OAuth2 Provider](https://github.com/mbuczko/cerber-oauth2-provider) implementation and published as optional library which hopefully makes scopes and roles/permissions match a bit more natural.
+Code has been separated from [Cerber OAuth2 Provider](https://github.com/mbuczko/cerber-oauth2-provider) implementation and published as optional add-on which hopefully makes scopes and roles easier to match.

 ## Anatomy of Permission